attm2x/m2x-demo-vagrant/README.md

 You should now be sending data on 1-minute, 5-minute, and 15-minute load averages from your Vagrant virtual machine to AT&T M2X.
 It should be updating every minute, and if you refresh your AT&T M2X "Vagrant Load" Blueprint page, you should be able to click each load average and see graphs showing your load averages over time.

 If not, you can look at loadreport.log in your repo, which records any errors in sending the data to M2X.
-You can also SSH to the Vagrant virtual machine with the ```vagrant ssh``` command.
+You can also SSH to the Vagrant virtual machine with the ```vagrant ssh``` command to run any standard Linux/Unix commands.

+## Python Example

+# On m2x.att.com, click your name in the upper-right hand corner, and click the "Master Keys" tab.
+Copy the Master Key value, and paste it into stockreport_feed_info.yaml.
+(Copy it from stockreport_feed_info.yaml.example for the format.)